gazpachu/joanmira/pages/blog/2016-01-20---tutorial-build-a-weather-app-with-react/index.md

 The array **citiesWeather** is our cache object.
 We are going to store here the JSON responses that we get from the API.
 Why are we doing this?
 Because when we have a list of cities rotating, we don't want to keep contacting the API every time we change the city.

-When we want to request new data, we just call the get method in the Api module and pass the current city name.
+When we want to request new data, we just call the get method in the API module and pass the current city name.
 In the 'promise', we make sure to update the cache object with the data received and we call the updateData method to set the new value in the states.

 ### Step 11.
 Update the states